Independent & Free to ReadPlain-English UK Legal InformationInformation Only — Not Legal Advice

 The essentials, before you read on

-You may be entitled to compensation
+There may be a route to compensation

 There are strict time limits